accessibilitywars/zaw2/content/builds/heal-alac-paragon.md

 +++
-title = "Paragon-and-on-and-on [aHeal]" description = "I wanna scream and shout and let it all out!
-We sayin' oh we oh we oh we oh!" date = 2025-11-05 draft = false template = "build.html"
+title = "Vocals of Eternity [aHeal]" description = "I wanna scream and shout and let it all out!" date = 2025-11-05 draft = false template = "build.html"